RossVertizan/wdio-vitaqai-service/NOTES.md

 ```node
 npm run build
 ```
-when it has built successfully it can then be committed and then published to the registry
+when it has built successfully it can then be committed

+then published to the registry
 ```node
 npm publish --registry http://localhost:4873
 ```